vippsas/feedapi-spec/SPEC.md

 all partitions should be blocked at
 *approximately* the same point time.
 This allows consumers to use this as a signal for partition processes using old tokens to shut down.
-Consumers should not that this mechanism is not alone in itself to prevent against races between partition consumer processes using an old an a new token.

 #### Stopping partitions